nicholasglazer/archcheatsheet/docs/core/partitioning.md

 # Create the partitions
 <a id="create-partition"></a>
-::: tip
+::: warning dual-booting
-If you're following [Windows dual-boot](/core/windows-dual-boot) way, means your system has been populated with Windows partitions, which means that **EFI System** has been created, but the size of this partition is only `100M`; It's not enough for my needs.
-The recommended size for the EFI System is about 250-500M.
+If you're followed [Windows dual-boot](/core/windows-dual-boot) way, means your system has been populated with Windows partitions, which means that **EFI System** has been created, but the size of this partition is only `100M`; It's not enough for my needs and I'll explain my point.

-I might have more then 3 Linux distros for tests, so I'm choosing `500M`, but if the dual boot is the case even 100M is ok.
-But be aware that it will be 90%+ full.
+And if the dual boot is your case, even 100M is possible be ok.
+But you should be aware that it will be `95%+` of the partition size.
+Usually the recommended size for the EFI System is about 250-500M.
+::: tip Disk Usage `du`
+Take advantage of standard UNIX program called `du` which stands for Disk Usage. or
+`-m` which will shrink the display output from 1024K to 1M which is equal to `--block-size=1M`.
+`-h` or use human readable format instead of `-m`.
+`-s` flag might become useful if you want to `--summarize` items
 :::
 ---